 The Indiana Veterinary Medical Association (IVMA) and Indiana Animal Health Foundation (IAHF) have established a scholarship fund for students at Purdue University.
-The IVMA awards five $1,000 scholarships and the IAHF awards two $1,000 scholarships.
+The IVMA awards four $1,000 scholarships and the IAHF awards two $1,000 scholarships.

 The deadline for this scholarship is typically in October.
 See website for updates.